SUwonglab/CausalEGM/README.md

 ## Contact

-Please feel free to open an issue in Github or directly contact `liuqiao@stanford.edu` if you have any problem in Roundtrip.
+Please feel free to open an issue in Github or contact `liuqiao@stanford.edu` if you have any problem in CausalEGM.

 ## Citation